duguguang/JavaGames/README.md

 # JavaGames
-games made by javaSE
-which includes the TankWar Made junior Pratice At WuXi ,JiangSu Province
+games made by javaSE when i was junior pratice which includes the TankWar developed in the wuxi, jiangsu province